Best dropper posts 2024 – our top-rated options for dropping your saddle

 RockShox’s renowned Reverb post goes electronic as part of SRAM’s revolutionary AXS wireless groupset.
 You obviously pay a dear premium for this vanguard technology as an early adopter of electronic mountain bike components, but there are some real advantages to be had.

 Wireless operation eliminates the need for cable routing and cutting.
 You don’t risk any cable tensioning issues over time either, which could influence this dropper’s actuation.
 Simply keep the battery charged and, as we found on testing, you'll have 40 hours’ worth of flawlessly reliable dropper-post operation guaranteed.
+The Reverb AXS comes with the RockShox AXS handlebar controller which can be also set up to operate other AXS components.

 Our tester, Guy Kesteven, praised the convenience of the wireless system in his review, saying "the ease of installation and the way it cleans up your bars will be enough for some, but it also works better in some ways too.
 The latest Reverb is a lot smoother and easier moving anyway, but the AXS version is next level in terms of accurate trimming of ride height."